michelmoore/Lyft-Enterprise-Architecture/README.md

 Michel Moore & Tristan Pender

 ### Context
-This repository contains our final submission for SEG4300 Enterprise Architecture, a fourth year course at the University of Ottawa.
+This repository contains our final submission for SEG4300 Enterprise Architecture, a fourth year software engineering course at the University of Ottawa.

 ### Aim
 To create an outline logical level of architecture for Lyft, Inc. using the TOGAF model set with the maximal use of the Archimate modeling language.